Classic Beef Jerky

 Storage and Shelf Life

-To get the most out of your jerky, store it in an airtight container or vacuum-sealed bag to maintain freshness.
+To get the most out of your jerky, store it in an airtight container or gallon zip top bag to maintain freshness.
 When properly dried and stored, this jerky stays good at room temperature for up to a week, or 2-3 weeks in the fridge.
 You can also check out this post for Peppered Beef Jerky if you want to look into extending the shelf life of your jerky using curing salts.
 In any case, the key to maintaining moist, bite-through jerky is proper storage.

 Jerky slices on the grates of a smoker.